ubiquitypress/operas-metrics-widget/readme.md

 The order of operations is:

-1. If there is an object in the `locales` object matching the `settings.locale`, return it.
+1. If there is an entry in the localisation dictionary matching `settings.locale`, use it.
-2. If the `settings.locale` code is 5 characters (eg. `en_US`), try to return an object with just the country code (eg. `en`) instead, if it exists in the `locales` object.
+2. If the `settings.locale` code is 5 characters (eg. `en-US`), try the 2-character version (eg. `en`) instead.
-3. Try to return the the user’s specified `navigator.language` value, if it matches a language defined in the `locales` object.
+3. Try to return the user’s `navigator.language` value, if it matches a defined locale.
-4. Render the widget in the default locale, `en_US`, which has hard-coded support.
+4. Render the widget in the default locale, `en-US`.

 In the event that the widget _does_ fall back to a different code than specified, it will output a warning into the browser console.

-Note that if you are adding 5-character-long language codes to your `locales` object (eg. `de_DE`, the widget will automatically add a dictionary mapping for the 2-character country code, so you don’t need to add that manually.
-This means `de_DE` will be able to fall back to `de` automatically.
+Note that if you are adding 5-character-long language codes to your `locales` object (eg. `de-DE`), the widget will automatically add a dictionary mapping for the 2-character language code, so you don’t need to add that manually.
+This means `de-DE` will be able to fall back to `de` automatically.

 The widget will prioritise this by adding the _first_ language code found, so you should always order your `locales` objects by the most common locale first.
 For instance, if you had:

-- `de_DE`
+- `de-DE`
-- `de_AT`
+- `de-AT`

-…and nothing else, the widget would copy the contents of `de_DE` into a dictionary for language code `de`.
-If the order was inverted, the widget would copy the contents of `de_AT` into a dictionary for `de`.
+…and nothing else, the widget would copy the contents of `de-DE` into a dictionary for language code `de`.
+If the order was inverted, the widget would copy the contents of `de-AT` into a dictionary for `de`.

 Browser Behaviour

-In cases where the widget relies on the browser for localisations (numbers, dates, and country names), a configuration option exists in `settings.locale_fallback_type` which allows you to customise how this is handled.
+In cases where the widget relies on the browser for localisations (numbers, dates, and country names), a configuration option exists in `options.locale_fallback_type` which allows you to customise how this is handled.
 The value for `locale_fallback_type` must be either of the following, and defaults to `'mixed'`:

 | value         | description                                                                                                                                                                                                                                                                                                                                                                         |
 | ------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |